BibleResearch/bible-notes/old_testament/prophets/amos.md

 ## Date and Context
 The introduction of this book places the prophecy in the rule of Uzziah over Judah and that of **Jeroboam II** over Israel.
-This would date the book to around **760 - 750 B.C.**  In this time, Israel was enjoying **tremendous prosperity and wealth** as is alluded to in the book of Amos (references to summer houses and ivory in 3:15 and 6:4).
+This would date the book to around **760 - 750 BC**.
+In this time, Israel was enjoying **tremendous prosperity and wealth** as is alluded to in the book of Amos (references to summer houses and ivory in 3:15 and 6:4).

 ## Theme(s)